 I am writing to tell you that you are not alone.
 That will be in my posts to come.
 But today, I am going to take my first post to give you some background on my life as a Christian woman who has come to realize her limits.
 Bear with me as I share my background, because it has a lot to do with who I am today.

 I was born in Indianapolis, Indiana into a loving Christian family.
 My dad was in the Army so we moved around a lot.
-My parents are still married, and I have an older sister (Audrey, 23) and a younger brother (Will, 17).
+My parents are still married, and I have an older sister (Audrey, 24) and a younger brother (Will, 17).
 I moved to southern Indiana halfway through kindergarten and stayed there until the end of 3rd grade when I moved back to Indianapolis.
 I stayed there until the end of my freshman year of high school.
 After that I moved to Belleair, Florida where I stayed until the summer after my sophomore year.
-It was then that I moved back to Indianapolis where I live now.
+It was then that I moved back to Indianapolis where I lived until college.

 I have always been a very active person.
 I have played volleyball, soccer, and softball (I said played, not excelled).
 I pushed my body to limits that I probably shouldn’t have, given my head injury.
 The first day of summer after 7th grade, I was climbing a tree at my best friend Brianna’s house and got up to where I was eye-level with her second story bedroom window.
 I saw this really beautiful leaf and decided to turn it over to see what the other side looked like.
 To my horror, there were little black bugs all over the leaf that began to jump on me.